Ô Canada! mon pays, mes amours

-The lyrics to "Ô Canada! mon pays, mes amours", meaning "O Canada! my country, my love" is a French-Canadian patriotic song.
+"Ô Canada! mon pays, mes amours", meaning "O Canada! my country, my love" is a French-Canadian patriotic song.
 It was written by George-Étienne Cartier and first sung in 1834, during a patriotic banquet of the Saint-Jean-Baptiste Society held in Montreal.
 The words were first published in the June 29, 1835 edition of La Minerve.
 It was later published in Le Chansonnier des collèges (Quebec 1850), this time with music, but with only four of the original six verses.
 It was reproduced in Le Passe-Temps on June 21, 1913.
 The song was recorded on 78 rpm discs by both Victor Occellier and Joseph Saucier around the turn of the century and in 1925 or 1926 by Rodolphe Plamondon Roger Doucet included it in his LP Chants glorieux (Songs of Glory) in 1976.

 The music currently used was composed by Jean-Baptiste Labelle.
 It is uncertain when the lyrics and music were put together, probably by Ernest Gagnon sometime between 1850 and 1868.